-With 4 of every 10 businesses in the United States owned by women, and with Canada on a mission to double the number of women-led businesses by 2025, it’s time to make room at the table to hear from the fantastic female entrepreneurs among us.
+With 4 out of 10 businesses in the US owned by women, and with Canada on a mission to double the number of women-led businesses by 2025, it’s time to make room at the table to hear from the fantastic women entrepreneurs among us.

 We sat down with three successful women-led businesses for their perspective on innovating through challenges, and their advice for women looking to do it like them.

 - FloorPlay Socks, a Canadian company dedicated to high quality socks and customer services

 - búl, an Australian design label with a passion for slow fashion, sustainability and timeless pieces

 - Aubade, a Kuwaiti jewelry retailer with a drive to help women express their individuality

 Women-led businesses are growing faster than ever, but still need support